-This amendment also clarifies that courtesy copies of conventionally filed documents are not required unless specified in the judges' preferences as listed on the court's website.
+In addition, this amendment clarifies that courtesy copies of conventionally filed documents are not required unless specified in the judges' preferences as listed on the court's website.

-Filing Cases Under Court Seal
+DUCivR 5-2 Filing Cases Under Court Seal

 Clarifies that after a complaint or other initiating document has been provided to the court in paper and on a digital storage medium, all subsequent documents should be submitted to the court in PDF format on a digital storage medium, and no paper filing is necessary.
 The rule was also edited for clarity.